Conformal mapping based Physics-informed neural networks for designing neutral inclusions: Inverse problem of neutral inclusions with imperfect conditions

 We further assume that $p(w)$ is represented by a finite series, truncated at the $w^n$-term for some $n\in\mathbb{N}$.
 Specifically, we define

-At this state, the reconstruction parameters are deduced to $p_0,\cdots,p_n$, and this makes the inverse problem of determining the interface parameter over-determined by using the constraints $(u-H)(x)\approx 0$ for many sample points exterior of $\Omega$.
+At this stage, the reconstruction parameters are reduced to $p_0,\cdots,p_n$, and this makes the inverse problem of determining the interface parameter over-determined by using the constraints $(u-H)(x)\approx 0$ for many sample points exterior of $\Omega$.

 A fundamental characteristic of inverse problems is that they are inherently ill-posed, and the existence or uniqueness of the inverse solution--the interface function in this paper--is generally not guaranteed.
 When solving a minimization problem, neural networks may struggle if the problem admits multiple minimizers.
 In particular, the ability of neural networks to approximate a wide range of functions can lead them to converge to suboptimal solutions, corresponding to local minimizers of the loss function.
 As a result, the classical approach in PINNs, which allows for flexible function representation, can be highly sensitive to the initial parameterization.
 In contrast, the series expansion approach constrains the solution to well-behaved functions, reducing sensitivity to the initial parameterization and ensuring the regularity of the target function.
 Additionally, since the series approximation method requires fewer parameters, it can be treated as an over-determined problem, helping to mitigate the ill-posedness of inverse problems.